Bonnie Stern Food News

 FOGO ISLAND AND ST. JOHN’S FOOD TOUR & BOOK CLUBIf you have always wanted to go to Newfoundland this combination of delicious food, meeting some of Canada's favourite authors, and visiting the world famous Fogo Island Inn, can't be beat.
 Two nights in St. John's, one night in Gander and three nights at Fogo Island Inn is a dream come true.
 We will be hosting book clubs, meals at top restaurants, classes and so much more.

-Our May 2024 tour is now fully booked and we do not have dates yet for the next trip to Newfoundland but if you are not already on our travel email list and would like more information once we have it, please email:
+We do not have dates yet for the next trip to Newfoundland but if you are not already on our travel email list and would like more information once we have it, please email:

 bonnie@bonniestern.com